Page updated: September 2022

 - Language, literacy and communication skills

 After playtime each day we have a drink and milk (or water if preferred) and a piece of fruit.
-The under 5’s have a weekly fruit club at the cost of £1 and your child will receive a healthy fruit snack every day for that week.
+The Early Years have a weekly fruit club at the cost of £1 and your child will receive a healthy fruit snack every day for that week.
 Please send the £1 into the classroom (in an envelope marked with your child’s name) every Monday.
 Alternatively, parents can pay for fruit in advance for the half term.

 Reading Bags are sent home every Tuesday and are to be returned on the following Monday.
 This will include either a story book to read and share with your child or a very simple, structured reading book for your child to read.
 Reading books are chosen carefully by the teacher in accordance with their contents.
 This supports the shared and individual reading strategies that are used in class to develop each child’s reading at an appropriate pace.